kendraio/kendraio-app/docs/workflow/blocks/launch_block.rst

 Launch
 ======

-Jump to a new workflow.
-This block is not available to be added to a flow directly, but is instead for use from within other blocks.
+Jump to a new Flow.
+This block is not available to be added to a Flow directly, but is instead for use from within other blocks.

 Default config
 --------------